kalarp/cognify/README.md

-# Paideia
+# Cognify

-**Paideia** is an open-source platform that helps you turn your notes into flashcards using AI, and reminds you to restudy them using spaced repetition.
-You control your data and your AI: bring your own API key, and Paideia will never lock you in or charge you for usage.
+**Cognify** is an open-source platform that helps you turn your notes into flashcards using AI, and reminds you to restudy them using spaced repetition.
+You control your data and your AI: bring your own API key, and Cognify will never lock you in or charge you for usage.

 ## Features